Now taking consultations for surgery in 2026

 Choosing between a breast lift vs augmentation ultimately depends on what changes you want to make to your breasts.
 Here are some guidelines:

-• If you want larger breasts but don’t have sagging: Go for breast augmentation.
+• If you want larger breasts but don’t have breast ptosis: Go for breast augmentation.

-• If you have sagging but are happy with your breast size: A breast lift may be your best option.
+• If you have breast ptosis but are happy with your breast size: A breast lift may be your best option.

-• If you have sagging and want both size and lift: Consider a combination of a breast lift and augmentation.
+• If you have breast ptosis and want both size and lift: Consider a combination of a breast lift and augmentation.

 When deciding, it’s important to consider both the breast lift cost and the specifics of the breast lift procedure.
 The breast lift cost can vary depending on the complexity of the breast lift procedure and your individual needs.
 Additionally, the surgeon’s fee is a significant part of the overall cost and will differ based on the surgeon’s expertise and location.
 Understanding these factors can help you make an informed decision about which option is right for you.